Almanac Home Page

 - Fall turkey hunting applications due.*

-- Deadline to apply for bobcat, fisher and otter permits.*
+- Deadline to apply for wolf, bobcat, fisher and otter permits.

 - Deadline to apply for Upriver Winnebago system sturgeon spearing season.*

-- Bonus unit-specific antlerless deer tags for regular deer management units with a quota go on sale at noon.
+- Where available, bonus unit-specific antlerless deer tags for regular deer management units with a quota go on sale at 10 a.m.
 Tags can be purchased at the rate of one permit, per person, per day until the unit is sold out or the hunting season ends.